-Note: At the weekend and bank holidays (and a few other circumstances), Revolut adds a markup of 0.5% for 14 major currencies and 1% for the other fiat currencies.
+Note: At the weekend and bank holidays (and a few other circumstances), Revolut adds a markup of 1%.
 Basically, don’t use it at the weekend.

 However, despite Revolut being the cheapest option, it’s important to point out that Revolut is not currently a bank and does not have FSCS protection.
 This is important when you’re exchanging a considerable amount of money.

 Sending $100 to a Euro bank account?
 If you search on Monito, you may find that there’s anywhere from €0.02 and €1 of a difference between all of the different currency exchange sites.

 Is it worth signing up to a completely new company?
 For some people, it’s worth going through the hassle of registering and getting their ID verified.
 For others, it’s easier to just stick with Transferwise, Currencyfair, or whatever site they commonly use.

 If you’re transferring £1,000 to Euros, the difference between sites like Azimo, CurrencyFair, Transferwise, Skrill, and all of those other funny-sounding websites is around €10.
 If you compare one of these services to a traditional bank like HSBC or Barclays, the difference might be as much as €50.

 It pays to shop around — or at least to use a comparison service — and that’s definitely true when you’re sending large amounts, say £100,000.

 Once you get into the bigger numbers, foreign exchange companies (also known as Forex brokers or currency brokers) are worth exploring as they often can offer better rates.
 Note: they don’t always.